amandasugiharto/dimes/README.md

 <img src="https://github.com/austenw1899/PICTURES-FOR-BLOG/blob/main/4.jpg?raw=true"/>
 </p>

+### Note

+Occassionally, a hedge fund will change its' name or will go out of business entirely.
+Make sure to check for these sorts of things, as it could create errors in the formatting of your database.

-Many of these parts are reusing code from earlier steps in the process.
+*Many of these parts are reusing code from earlier steps in the process.*

-### Part 1: Get Most Recent Filings from SEC
+### Parts 1: Get Most Recent Filings from SEC

 ### Part 2: Sort 13-F Files